What's New in 2.0

 Improved developer experience

 When we first created our API in March 2022, Scope3 was three months old.
 We had just finished our first emissions model based on a crawler that pulled data from websites around the internet, parsing prebid configurations and measuring page weight.
-Our API was a simple RESTful service with a single endpoint, serving a single channel.
+Our API was a simple RESTful service with a single endpoint serving a single channel.

 Foundations for a new emissions model

 The "right" way to model emissions is to use contributed data from each company in the supply chain.
 With 70+ customers using the Scope3 platform as of January 2024, it's now possible to imagine that a significant portion of the emissions model could be based on dynamic, directly contributed data.
 But where to put it?
-API v2 provides schemas for the most important parts of the emissions model for partners and third-party vendors to integrate session, traffic shaping, and corporate sustainability directly into the Scope3 platform.
+API v2 provides schemas for the critical parts of the emissions model for partners and third-party vendors to integrate session, traffic shaping, and corporate sustainability directly into the Scope3 platform.

 Another key evolution of the v2 emissions model is to operate at the placement level, not the property.
 This is critical in the web channel where different placements on the same site may have dramatically different emissions and effectiveness.
 As we move to the v2 emissions model in Q2 2024, we strongly recommend that partners start using gpid as a primary identifier.